RWTH-EBC/AgentLib-MPC/docs/source/tutorials/MPC.md

 equality constraint?
 </summary>
 <blockquote>
-Algebraic equations are explicit assignments to a CasadiState or a CasadiOutput.
+Algebraic equations are explicit assignments to a CasadiOutput.
 They are considered when simulating the model or when doing MPC with it.
 Constraints specified as tuples can be of implicit nature, however they are ignored for simulation.
 The only limitation on constraints is, that variables that make up the upper or lower bound cannot be used as